-Jupiter's ring system was investigated with remote imaging from the Earth and from the Voyager, Galileo and Cassini spacecraft, revealing significant structure in the ring: at least four components have been identified (Ockert-Bell et al., 1999; Burns et al., 1999; de Pater et al., 1999): the main ring, interior halo and two gossamer rings.
+Jupiter's ring system was investigated with remote imaging from the Earth and from the Voyager, Galileo, Cassini and New Horizons spacecraft, revealing significant structure in the ring: at least four components have been identified (Ockert-Bell et al., 1999; Burns et al., 1999; de Pater et al., 1999): the main ring, interior halo and two gossamer rings.
 The small moons Metis, Adrastea, Amalthea and Thebe are embedded in the ring system and act as sources of ring dust via meteoroid impact erosion of their surfaces (Burns et al., 1999).
-The faint gossamer rings appear to extend primarily inward from the orbit of Amalthea and Thebe (Figures 1 and 2).
+The faint gossamer rings appear to extend primarily inward from the orbits of Amalthea and Thebe (Figs. 1 and 2).
 In addition, the vertical limits of each moon's slightly inclined orbit very closely match the vertical extensions of these two rings (Ockert-Bell et al., 1999).
 These observations imply a close relationship between the rings and embedded moonlets.
-Outside the orbit of Thebe, a swath of faint material is seen out to about 3.75 RJ (Jupiter radius, $R{\rm J} = 71,492$ km) distance from the planet.
-Beyond this distance, the rings fade slowly into the background.
-Normal optical depths are about $10^{-6}$ for the main ring and halo, and about 100 - 1000 times less for the Amalthea ring and Thebe rings.
-Analysis of the few gossamer ring images implies particle radii of $5-10\,\mu$ m with additional contributions from larger material (Showalter et al., 2008).
-In this paper, we show that smaller grains are also present in large numbers.
+Outside the orbit of Thebe, a swath of faint material is seen out to about $3.75R_1$ (Jupiter radius, $R_1 = 71,492$ km) distance from the planet.